willcipriano/Connery/README.md

 </p>

 <p align="center">
-Connery is a experimental lisp.
+Connery is an experimental lisp.
 </p>